hoangduytran/blender-manual/manual/interface/window_system/topbar.rst

       and a search will be performed in it, recursively in all contained directories.
       Every missing file found in the search will be recovered.
-      Those recoveries will be done as absolute paths, so if you want to have relative paths you will need to select *Make All Paths Relative*.
+      Those recoveries will be done as absolute paths, so if you want to have relative paths you will need to select *Make Paths Relative*.

       .. note::